GitongaGeorge/tablenice/README.md

 ```

 This command will:
 - Publish the `tablenice.php` configuration file to your `config/` directory.
-- Publish the Blade views to `resources/views/vendor/tablenice/`, allowing you to customize them if needed.
+- Publish a `DatatablePage.php` Livewire component and its corresponding view.
+These are required to use the `--route` option in the `make:datatable` command.
 - Provide you with clear, copy-pasteable instructions for the final manual steps.

 ### 3. Frontend Dependencies

 The interactive elements of TableNice, like charts, calendars, and the rich text editor, require a few frontend packages.
-Install them via npm:
+The install command will remind you to install these via npm:

 ```bash
 npm install chart.js dayjs litepicker trix